gillian-guide/gillian-guide.github.io/docs/en/downgrading/downgrading-the-game.md

 ## Game versions

+The following is information about two versions we will focus on and their differences.
+1.0.4.0 is for informational purposes only - we will not use it in the scope of this guide.

 ???+ info "Complete Edition (1.2.0.59)"

     This is the latest version of the game, which you normally receive when installing the game on :material-steam:Steam or :simple-rockstargames: Rockstar Games Launcher. ==This version should be preferred if you want the **best singleplayer campaign experience.**==